kubecost/docs-cloud/apis/api-directory/assets-api.md

 {% endswagger-parameter %}

 {% swagger-parameter in="path" name="limit" type="int" required="false" %}
 Refers to the number of line items per page.
-Pair with the `offset` parameter to filter your payload to specific sections of line items.
 You should also set `accumulate=true` to obtain a single list of line items, otherwise you will receive a group of line items per interval of time being sampled.
-Paginates by all five item types, and will provide lists for all five types.
+Paginates by all item types, and will provide lists for those types.
 {% endswagger-parameter %}

 {% swagger-parameter in="path" name="filter" type="string" required="false" %}